luckyos-code/chromecast-redirect/README.md

  __Important__: Without a Chromecast device in your network the buttons won't show

 ## Known Issues
 * __(Testing hotfix)__ _cast-button_: Opening the page while in a Cast session (e.g. already casting the tab) will start an automated media cast, displaying nothing.
-This needs for one to restart the tab cast.
+This needs for one to restart the tab casting.
 * Buttons may not show or go

 ## API Documentation